 If you don’t have the right clothing, your day on the slopes will be a bust.
-Stay warm and safe with this complete list.
+Stay warm and safe with this complete skiing list.

 Sure, you can grab a football and simply run outside to play.
-But when it comes to other cold weather sports, there’s tons and tons of special clothing and gear that’s needed just to get going.
+But when it comes to other cold-weather sports, there’s tons and tons of special clothing and gear that’s needed just to get going.
 Hockey gear practically needs its own room in the house.
 Now, what about ski gear?
-Even though most gear is rented at the mountain (including ski boots, skis, poles, and a helmet), there’s still a big list of clothing that’s needed when skiing to stay warm and safe.
+Even though most of the gear is rented at the mountain (including ski boots, skis, poles, and a helmet), there’s still a big list of clothing that’s needed when skiing to stay warm and safe.
 If you don’t know where to begin, here’s the complete list.

 It really pays to get the right items.
 Although special clothing can add up, skiing isn’t a cheap sport, and if you don’t feel comfortable because you skipped one item from the list below and your face or hands are cold, then your whole day could be a waste (or you might end up spending much more to buy the item at the ski lodge’s shop!).